 Monday 24 April, from 11:00-15:00, in the National Library of Scotland at the Kelvin Hall.

-These are informal, free, drop-in sessions, no booking required, where postgraduate students can:
+This is an informal, free, drop-in session, no booking required, where postgraduate students can:

 - Discuss their research with NLS curators and specialist staff

 - Find out more about the National Library of Scotland, its collections and facilities

 - Get advice on topics such as intellectual property and reproductions of images and text

 - Take a tour behind the scenes and get practical information on using the Library